"God blessed Noah and his sons and said to them, 'Breed and multiply and fill the earth.' " Genesis9,1

 "Faithfully he presents fair judgment; he will not grow faint, he will not be crushed [run from Israel] until he has established fair judgment on the earth, and the coasts and islands are waiting for his instruction." [the nations of the world].
 Isaiah42,3c

-In other words, the only leader and nation that transcends the nation state system given by God is Jesus.
-He will rule the nations in His millenial reign:
+In other words, the only leader and nation that transcends the nation state system given by God is Jesus and Israel.
+He will rule Israel and the nations in His millenial reign:

 "and his work was also for the gentiles so that they should give glory to God for his faithful love; as scripture says: 'for this I shall praise you among the nations and sing praise to your name.'
 And in another place it says: 'Nations rejoice, with his people' [Israel] and in another place again: 'Praise the Lord, all nations, extol him all people.'
 And in Isaiah, it says 'the root of Jesse will appear, he who rises up to rule the nations, and in him [alone!] will the nations put their hope.' " Romans15,9-12